shreyaadupa/Angular-Employee-Management/README.md

   Run below command:
       ng new projectnameofyourchoicehere
          eg: ng new angular-employee-management

+------**Run Angular Application**--------

+     from Mac Terminal, enter one of the below commands.

+     npm start (or) ng serve

  ----**Which Editor and How to Install the Editor - To develop angular project**-----------